-Cleeve Meadow School is a 120 place special school for pupils aged 11-19 years and is particularly distinct from existing local provision as it works in partnership with its co-located mainstream school, Cleeve Park School, wherever possible to maximise inclusivity of SEN pupils by providing access to mainstream teaching and shared facilities.
+Cleeve Meadow School is a 120 place special school for students aged 11-19 years and is particularly distinct from existing local provision as it works in partnership with its co-located mainstream school, Cleeve Park School, wherever possible to maximise inclusivity of SEN students by providing access to mainstream teaching and shared facilities.
 For example, learning experiences will be enhanced through opportunities and enrichment activities in the expressive arts in purpose-built arts facilities, delivered in collaboration with Cleeve Park School staff and students.

 The Kemnal Academies Trust (TKAT) is the admissions authority for Cleeve Meadow School and strongly believes in finding the right school for the individual and in all communications, will be honest with parents and the local authority (LA) in relation to this.